Sound technical content, curated with aloha by

 'Black chromium' has a couple of different looks.
 If you are old enough to remember when smoked glass was "in", there were residential and commercial dining tables and coffee tables which were 'black chrome' plated and the chrome looked like gray tinted glass--hard to describe--bright, sort of like chrome, but smokey.
 That's for decorative use like on a car.

-The reason it was "out" is that tastes change and it's costlier than bright chrome.
-But it's having a great resurgence of popularity.
+The reason it is "out" is that tastes change and it's costlier than bright chrome.
+But it's having a resurgence of popularity.

-There also is "optical" black chromium; it looks like carbon black, sort of like black wrinkle paint [affil links] but with exceptionally fine wrinkles, and is used to absorb light on the inside of optical stuff like microscopes and binoculars.
-I believe that black chrome still makes the most effective passive solar collectors.
+There also is "optical" black chromium; it looks almost like carbon black, sort of like black wrinkle paint ⇦this on eBay or Amazon [affil links] but with exceptionally fine wrinkles; it is used to absorb light and stop reflections on the inside of optical stuff like microscopes and binoculars.
+Black chrome finishes also make for effective passive solar collectors.

 Ted Mooney, P.E.